bmish/eslint-doc-generator/README.md

 ### Configuration file

-There are a few ways to create a config file:
+There are a few ways to create a config file (as an alternative to passing the options via CLI):

 - An object exported by `.eslint-doc-generatorrc.js`, `.eslint-doc-generatorrc.json`, or any other config file format/name supported by [cosmiconfig](https://github.com/davidtheclark/cosmiconfig#searchplaces)
 - An object under the `eslint-doc-generator` key in `package.json`

 Config files support all the [CLI options](#configuration-options) but in camelCase.

 Using a JavaScript-based config file also allows you to provide a `postprocess` function to be called with the generated content and file path for each processed file.
-Useful for applying custom transformations such as formatting with tools like [`prettier`](#prettier).
+This is useful for applying custom transformations such as formatting with tools like prettier (see [prettier example](#prettier)).

 Example `.eslint-doc-generatorrc.js`: